kodecocodes/i9t/contacts/contacts.markdown

 Because you reset the simulator, the app will ask you for permission to access your contacts again.
 This is helpful to test all possible situations in your app.

-Run the app, slide left on any contact, and choose **OK** to give the app permission to your contacts.
-When you do so, the app will show a confirmation that the contact was added:
+Run the app, slide left on any contact, and choose **OK** to give the app permission to access your contacts.
+When you do, the app will show a confirmation that the contact was added:

 ![width=32%](/images/18-ContactSaved.png)